 The Electoral Council is expected to release full results later on Monday.
 If the MUD wins 112 seats, the party will have a supermajority, which would allow it to rewrite Venezuela’s constitution and start procedures to hold a recall referendum against Maduro.
 Even with 99 seats, the party will be able to pass an amnesty law to free political prisoners and set the legislative agenda.

 “The country wants change, and that change is beginning today,” MUD’s leader, Jesus Torrealba, told cheering supporters after Maduro conceded.
 “We won’t persecute or condemn those who think differently than we do.”
 Outside the MUD’s headquarters, jubilant supporters lit fireworks and honked car horns.

-The MUD’s victory, which had been forecast by most public opinion polls albeit with much lower margins, dealt a body Chavismo, the social movement created by Chavez.
+The MUD’s victory, which had been forecast by most public opinion polls albeit with much lower margins, dealt a body blow to Chavismo, the social movement created by Chavez.
 It was also the latest strike against leftist regimes in the region, following the election of a conservative business leader in Argentina and moves to impeach Brazil’s president.